aravind93raja/NanoDegree-Computer-Vision-Udacity/README.md

 # NanoDegree Program on COMPUTER VISION

-## Collection of Projects part of the above mentioned program by Udacity
+## Collection of Projects part of the [Computer Vision NanoDegree](https://www.udacity.com/course/computer-vision-nanodegree--nd891) program by Udacity

+The furthur details for every project :

+1) Setup & Build Instruction

+2) Sample Results

+have been provided in the README.md of each repository

 ### 1) Project - Facial Keypoint Detection